mhorga/mhorga.github.io/_posts/2015-06-20-the-equilibrium-index-problem-in-objective-c.markdown

 title: The Equilibrium Index problem in Objective-C
 layout: post
 ---
 One of the demo challenges at __Codility.com__ is the [Equilibrium Index](https://codility.com/demo/take-sample-test/) problem.
 Since I noticed in the solution feedback that there were few complaints about the Objective-C online compiler not working I decided to give it a try myself.
-The problem description follows.

 The _equilibrium index_ of a sequence is an index such that the sum of elements at lower indexes is equal to the sum of elements at higher indexes.
 For example, in a sequence A: